Yes again, this June we will be taking an LCV crew to Greece for some sun, singing and relaxation! Come and join us.

 ACCOMMODATION OPTIONS

-The properties are about a minute’s walk from each other, so they are very close.
-Both properties are walking distance to the beach and the charming old harbour which has a variety of restaurants and bars.
-The main resort centre is a pleasant 15-minute walk away and where you’ll find many shops, bars, cafes and restaurants.
-Each year we discover somewhere new.
+All these properties are walking distance to the beach and the charming old harbour which has a variety of restaurants and bars.
+The main resort centre is a 15-minute walk away and where you’ll find many shops, bars, cafes and restaurants.

 Pool and garden at Villa Irini

+Athens to Spetses: The easiest and quickest way to get from Athens to Spetses is by sea.
+There are several ferries per day from Athens' Piraeus port.
+The price works out at approximately £95 for the return trip.
 Piraeus is around 40 minutes from the city and around 50 minutes from Athens airport by taxi.
-A cheaper alternative is the Metro system, which is very efficient and easy to navigate.
+A cheaper way to reach Piraeus from the airport/city is the Metro system, which is very efficient and easy to navigate.
 The sea crossing takes around 2.5 to 3 hours each way.
-Summer ferry schedules and reservations are generally released around March, so you won't be able to book tickets until then.

 Sunset over Spetses Old Harbour